How to fill deep cracks in Plaster walls and ceilings

 It is a fact of life and physics that buildings move.
 They move for all sorts of reasons, most of the time it’s due to minor expansion and contraction on warm or cold days or a little local vibration and is generally nothing for homeowners to worry about.

-To repair and fill deep cracks in plaster, remove loose material and vacuum away dust, open the crack with a scraper or chisel, use some expanding foam as a base, wet the area with a sponge, then fill the crack with ‘deep crack filler’, remove excess with a metal scraper, sand the area with 120 grit paper and paint.
+First, open up the crack and remove loose material with a scraper and vacuum away dust, for deep cracks use expanding foam as a base, wet the area with a sponge, then fill the crack with ‘deep crack filler’, remove excess with a metal scraper, allow to dry and then sand the area with 120 grit paper ready to paint.

 How to prepare the cracked plaster ready for filling

-First check the plaster running alongside the crack for signs of damage, look to see if it is loose or fully bonded to the walls or ceiling, and areas that have come away from the substructure will need to be removed as well.
+Check the plaster running alongside the crack for signs of damage, look to see if it is loose or fully bonded to the walls or ceiling, and any areas that have come away from the substructure will need to be removed as well.

 Movement in buildings can cause plaster to ‘pop’ away from the surface below, this is often referred to as having ‘blown’ and will sound more hollow when tapped gently than a solid surface.